henrydatei/oboom-tools/README.md

 Displays information about the amount of files and the used space in your OBOOM-account. `-1` means that you have so many files/bytes used that OBOOM doesn't want to calculate that.

 ### get-folder-size.sh <folderID>
-This will display the size of the folder, calculated as the sum of the sizes of all files in it.
+This will display the size of the folder, calculated as the sum of the sizes of all files and subfolders in it.
 The script will need an input parameter, the folderID, which can be accessed by right-clicking in the webGUI on a folder an clicking "export links".
 The 8-digit mixture of letters and numbers after "folder/" is the folderID.